University-of-Manitoba-Computer-Science/RealTimeNetworking/LOGBOOK.md

 # Fri Feb  2 14:45:58 CST 2024

 Happy with my docker build system, reached out to Professor Zapp to get urls for CMSIS pack/core so they can be pulled automatically in dockerfile which is now working, also allowed dockerfile to recieve args to determine system arch instead of relying on commented urls

+# Fri Feb  2 14:53:17 CST 2024

+Slightly changed Makefile because dynamic install is not important for this situation